wilsenmuts/Onlineshop-repo/README.md

 # Onlineshop-repo
-This a coding repo for an online website using the django framework
+This a coding repo for an online website using the Php language